scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/create-cluster.rst

    rpc_address: "192.168.1.203"
    listen_address: "192.168.1.203"

-3. This step needs to be done only if using **GossipingPropertyFileSnitch**.
+3. This step only needs to be done if you're using **GossipingPropertyFileSnitch**.
-In each Scylla node, edit the ``cassandra-rackdc.properties`` file
+   In each ScyllaDB node, edit the ``cassandra-rackdc.properties`` file.

 **192.168.1.201**